penge/my-notes/README.md

 **2. Can I install My Notes manually by downloading it from GitHub?**

-Yes, My Notes can be installed manually by downloading it from GitHub, but keep in mind, that Google Drive Sync works only if My Notes is installed from [<ins>Web Store</ins>](https://chrome.google.com/webstore/detail/my-notes/lkeeogfaiembcblonahillacpaabmiop).
+Yes, My Notes can be installed manually by downloading it from GitHub, but keep in mind, that Google Drive Sync works only if My Notes is installed from [Web Store](https://chrome.google.com/webstore/detail/my-notes/lkeeogfaiembcblonahillacpaabmiop).
-To install My Notes manually, download the zip file of the latest version which you can find [<ins>here</ins>](https://github.com/penge/my-notes/releases).
+To install My Notes manually, download the zip file of the latest version which you can find [here](https://github.com/penge/my-notes/releases).
 Then, unpack the downloaded file and install NPM packages followed by `npm run build`.
 Finally, open `chrome://extensions` address in Google Chrome and click the **"Load unpacked"** button to load the unpacked extension from your drive by selecting the `dist` folder.

 <br>